syncfusion/ej2-vue-docs/src/charts/stock-chart/getting-started-vue3.md

 ```

 In the above code snippet, you have registered Stock Chart and the directives for series.
-Series directives are used to visualize the data with different Stock Chart types like `Line`, `Column`, `Bar` etc.
+Series directives are used to visualize the data with different Stock Chart types like `Line`, `Hilo`, `Candle` etc.

 **3.** Add the component definition in template section.